vimlet/bundl/README.md

 ## Watch mode

-`metapack -w "path_to_folder"`
+`bundl -w "path_to_folder"`
 will enable watch mode.
 If any file under watch directory is modified, it will be packed again.

 # License
-metapack is released under MIT License.
-See [LICENSE](https://github.com/vimlet/metapack/blob/master/LICENSE) for details.
+bundl is released under MIT License.
+See [LICENSE](https://github.com/vimlet/bundl/blob/master/LICENSE) for details.